razvan-mosanu/Graph-Editor/README.md

-# Graph Editor
+# Graph Editor Pro

-**Graph Editor** is a web-based application designed to facilitate the visual interaction with graph structures (nodes and edges) directly in the browser.
-It serves as an educational tool for understanding fundamental algorithms and network architectures.
+**Graph Editor Pro** is a comprehensive web-based application for creating, visualizing, and manipulating graph structures.
+Designed as an educational tool, it allows users to experiment with graph theory concepts directly in the browser.

 > **Project Type:** Professional Certification in Informatics (Atestat Profesional)
 > **Student:** Moșanu Răzvan Alexandru